aaronaddleman/aaronaddleman-academic/content/code/spacemacs/cheatsheet.md

 This mode is fantastic.
 Using `SPC w .` brings up a large list of commands that are available at your finger tips and broken up to categories.
 These are:  select, move, split resize, other.
 Most of the time I use this mode for resizing a window by using `{` and `}`.

 ### Frames

+These are great for splitting up projects and focus to another OS window (not to be confused with Windows in Emacs).
+The really great thing about this is that you can target the windows in other frames with using the `SPC #` command.
+This is super helpful when having the Frames in full screen mode.